2021 Research Symposium

 Titled Landscapes of relationships: inspiration, exchange, and dialogue for the future of childhood, the Symposium adopts the same title as the next REAIE conference.

-The research symposium seeks to challenge continuing binaries that separate theory and practice and classroom teachers and university researchers.
-The symposium will be a space which brings teachers and academics together in a shared place of encounter.
+The Research Symposium seeks to challenge continuing binaries that separate theory and practice and classroom teachers and university researchers.
+It will be a space which brings teachers and academics together in a shared place of encounter.
 A place for everyone to participate.

 Member $315(incl gst)